zsk612/tp/docs/UserGuide.md

 Creates a new workout session and go into the session.
 You can add tags with “/t”.
 Tags are optional and more than one tag can be attached to a session.

 Tags are optional and more than one tag can be attached to a session.
-If more than one tag is added, each one should be seperated by `,`.
+If more than one tag is added, each one should be separated by `,`.
 After `new`, user will be directed into workout session to manage the given session.
 You may verify that by looking at the cursor changes from

 `Workout Menu >>>>> `